modelica/AsianModelicaConference2022/README.md

 # Call for Papers

 You are encouraged to share your Modelica, FMI and other Modelica Association related work by submitting a paper in English.
-Further information about the submission and paper templates are available at [the conference site](https://2022.asian.conference.modelica.org/).
 Papers and extended abstracts for presentations can be submitted via the EasyChair conference management system (login is needed first):

 [EasyChair AsianModelicaConference 2022](https://easychair.org/my/conference?conf=modelica2022asian)